oleg-shi/oleg-shi/README.md

 ### Hi there 👋, my name is Oleg

 #### 🌱 I study python just for fun and maybe for a future work or project for data analysis
-![I study python just for fun 😄 and maybe for a future work or project for data analysis 👯]
+I study **Python** just for fun 😄 and maybe for a future work or project for data analysis 👯

 Skills: Python / Sql /  a bit (HTML / CSS)